 Modern Acupuncture San Francisco

 As I mentioned I go to Modern Acupuncture in San Francisco for my treatments, which is located in Cow Hollow.
 If you’re in the North Bay, they also have a location in Marin.
-I had never done acupuncture before but had always been curious about it, so when I had the opportunity to try it I jumped on it.
+I had never done acupuncture before but had always been curious about it, so when my friend Emily referred me (you can read her post all about Modern Acupuncture here) and I had the opportunity to try it, I jumped on it.
 I was picturing a treatment where you lie on a massage table and it’s this whole thing that takes an hour and is crazy expensive.
 Modern Acupuncture is not that.
 A full treatment only takes 20 minutes, and the pricing is really reasonable.

 Modern Acupuncture has taken the practice of acupuncture that’s thousands of years old and modernized it to fit our current busy lifestyles.
 Instead of a single room with a massage table, their tranquil treatment room is set up with comfortable massage chairs that are each in their own curtained-off space so patients have some privacy.
 When I pictured acupuncture I pictured a stock photography image of someone lying on a table and needles in their back, so the idea that you could sit in a comfortable massage chair was new to me.
 The incredible thing is that even though you’re in a sitting position, your acupuncturist can still target places like your lower back through different pressure points on your arms and legs.